-Failure to do so will result in a "WF" (Withdrew/Failing) grade for the course.
+Failure to do so may result in a "WF" (Withdrew/Failing) grade for the course.
 The incomplete course is deemed to be resolved when the instructor submits the final grade to the Registrar's Office.
 If a petition for an incomplete grade in an independent study or externship course is denied, students have the right to withdraw from the course up until the last business day before all work upon which students will be graded is due.
 The withdrawal will be subject to normal tuition forfeiture policies.

-2. Extension of Deadline for Classroom Courses That Do Not Have a Proctored Final Exam

-All papers, series of papers, assignments, or take home finals must be completed and submitted at the time specified by the instructor, which is no later than the last day of the final exam period, according to the academic calendar, for the term in which the student is to receive credit.
+2. Extension of Deadline for Classroom Courses That Do Not Have a Proctored Final Exam All papers, series of papers, assignments, or take home finals must be completed and submitted at the time specified by the instructor, which is no later than the last day of the final exam period, according to the academic calendar, for the term in which the student is to receive credit.
 Students unable to meet this deadline must secure approval for a revised due date from the director for student services or LLM program director before the assignment is due.
 Such extensions of deadline will be granted only for documented exigent circumstances, i.e. circumstances beyond the student's control, such as illness of oneself or a dependent.
 Students may not request a revised due date from the instructor.
 The director for student services or LLM program director may consult with the instructor of the course and will inform the student of the decision.
+If the instructor or director for student services determines that exigent circumstances exist but that an extension of deadline is inappropriate in a particular case, the student may be granted an Incomplete grade with permission to re-enroll in the course.
+This Incomplete grade will be subject to the applicable rules specified below for Incomplete grades in courses which have a proctored final exam.
 If a student receives an extension of deadline to complete course requirements during the term after which the student intends to graduate, the student must resolve the incomplete course by January 31 for fall; June 30 for spring; September 15 for summer.

-By the revised due date, the student must
+By the revised due date, the student must: